alexandrasklokin/CSI5155/Assignment1/README.md

 Contains python notebook for producing the ROC and PR curves.
 Also contains images of the curves.

+## Report

+Contains files needed to produce report.
+Was created in Overleaf.

 ## Morgue

 Old python notebooks no longer needed for the project.